Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Poor whites said, “I am pro-choice (for slaves owners) because I don’t have a plantation and I am not a slave, so it’s none of my business.”

-Pro-life activists are ridiculed by the mainstream for defending those who are weak and who the mainstream feel are not fully human.
+Pro-life activists are ridiculed for defending those who the mainstream feels are weak and not fully human.

-Abolitionists were ridiculed by the mainstream for defending those who are weak and who the mainstream felt were not fully human.
+Abolitionists were ridiculed for defending those who the mainstream felt were weak and not fully human.

 As you can see, from the perspective of pro-lifers, they are the abolitionists and civil rights activists of our day, while the pro-choice activists are the slavery apologists of our day.

-At this point liberals are screaming in their minds, “OK.
-I may have some double standards about child support, but those examples about abortion itself were not hypocrisies if I believe that a fetus – even as it is being born – is not a person!
+At this point liberals are screaming, “OK.
+I may have some double standards about child support, but those examples about abortion itself were not hypocrisies if I believe that a fetus is not a person!
 Please respect me enough to understand that such belief is rational!”

 You big meanies.